Why Does the Peugeot 1.2 Puretech Fail So Often?

 High Oil Consumption

 Much like the H5F, the Puretech also suffers from oil overconsumption.
-While PSA are suggesting that the oil needs changing every 10-12,000 miles, engine specialists are recommending this to be done a lot earlier as many people report their engines using 1 litre of oil every 1000 miles.
+While PSA are suggesting that the oil needs changing every 10-12,000 miles, engine specialists are recommending this to be done a lot earlier as some people report their engines using 1 litre of oil every 1000 miles.
 With PSA stating that the acceptable maximum consumption of oil is 1 litre per 4000 miles it shows that there is a clear issue.

 Engines Recalled